Online Master’s Degrees in School Counseling

 Check out the specialized requirements for credentialing within each state on the school counselor career and licensure page.

-Program Accreditation for Online Master’s Degrees in School & Guidance Counseling
+Program Accreditation for Online Master’s Degrees in School Counseling

-The benefit of attending a college or university school and guidance counselor program that is nationally recognized is that the student can be sure they are attending a program that meets certain respected educational parameters.
+The benefit of attending a nationally recognized college or university school counselor program is that students can be sure they are attending a program that meets certain respected educational parameters.
 An accredited school has comprehensive educational programs, experienced faculty members, and many student resources.
-Schools, school districts, and other settings that employ school or guidance counselors generally look more favorably on applicants who have graduated from a nationally recognized program.
+Schools, school districts, and other settings that employ school counselors generally look more favorably on applicants who have graduated from a nationally recognized program.

 CACREP standards address faculty requirements, credit-hour and internship requirements, student and faculty evaluation, and other issues.
 CAEP SPA standards address student knowledge only.
 The ASCA’s FAQs explain that while there are some similarities between the two sets of standards, the ASCA standards focus on the essential knowledge and skills necessary to be a successful school counselor.
 CACREP standards do not differentiate between school counselors and clinical counselors.